About our logo

 “Our chief want is someone who will inspire us to be what we know we could be.” -Emerson

-I understand your predicament as I was a victim of domestic violence; a victim of rape and molestation.
-And it’s from my personal experience, and professional work that I am able to offer you this service.
+I understand your predicament as I too was a victim of domestic violence, a victim of rape and molestation.
+It is from my personal experience, and professional work that I am able to offer this service.